GSA-TTS/identity-idva-api-gateway/README.md

 to provide authentication and access to the rest of GIVE's microservices.
 GIVE uses a microservices architecture, and the API gateway serves as the entrypoint to those microservices.

+## Why this project
+The GIVE API Gateway aims to provide secure, unified access to GIVE microservices.
+Without the gateway, GIVE would be a segmented collection of related APIs, which sounds much less useful than a unified API providing identity validation services.
+The API Gateway has the following goals:
+* Secure access to GIVE services
+* Provide a single entrypoint to GIVE services
+* Manage inbound/outbound traffic

 ## Pre-requisites
+If you plan to develop a new feature or add new code to this repo, you'll need the following:
 - [CF CLI](https://easydynamics.atlassian.net/wiki/spaces/GSATTS/pages/1252032607/Cloud.gov+CF+CLI+Setup)
 - Cloud.gov account (Contact [Will Shah](mailto:wshah@easydynamics.com?subject=GSA%20Cloud.gov%20Account) to get one).